thespacedoctor/soxspipe/docs/source/utils/subtract_background.md

 :::{figure-md} background_spline
 ![image-20240920140729800](../_images/image-20240920140729800.png){width=600px}

 The red points are the unmasked data located along a single column in the masked frame.
 The blue line is the bspline fitted to the data, providing a model for the scattered background light contaminating the inter-order regions.
+The frame in this instance is a master flat frame.
 :::